Psychedelics can help people overcome their fear of death.

 Maybe you even dance a little.

-Imagine the possibilities
+Imagine the Possibilities

-With the right set and setting, psychedelics give people a new perspective.
-They feel the death or disillusion of their ego and recognize it as awe-inspiring.
 Psychedelics show us that we can enjoy this mystical experience.
-When we come back from the trip, we integrate what we’ve learned into our daily life and live the rest of our lives without fear.
+When we come back from the trip, we integrate what we’ve learned into our daily lives and live out our remaining days with less fear.

-After a trip, people report feeling deeply positive, freed from time and space, and unified with all living things.
+After a trip, many people report feeling deeply positive, freed from time and space, and unified with all living things.
 A renewed sense of purpose and meaning comes over them.

-A retreat for the end of your life
+A Retreat for the End of Your Life

 Imagine a place you can go, legally and safely, to explore psychedelics and help reduce the fear associated with death and dying.
-At Diaspora Psychedelic Society (DPS) in Jamaica, we have created such an experience.
+At the Diaspora Psychedelic Society (DPS) in Jamaica, we have created such an experience.

-- Approach your end-of-life with peace, awe, and wonder.
+• Approach your end of life with peace, awe, and wonder.

-- Enjoy your final days in a supportive, caring environment.
+• Enjoy your final days in a supportive, caring environment.

-- Explore the dying process without fear or anxiety.
+• Explore the dying process without fear or anxiety.

-- Find ways to celebrate your life.
+• Find ways to celebrate your life.

-A path to peace
+A Path to Peace

 These retreats help those looking to shed their conditioned fear of the unknown.
-Through sacred medicine connection and integration, you’ll experience skillfully guided psilocybin and DMT experiences rooted in indigenous, scientific, and esoteric wisdom.
+Through sacred medicine connection and integration, you’ll experience skillfully facilitated psilocybin and DMT experiences rooted in indigenous, scientific, and esoteric wisdom.

 You’ll also join me, a trained and experienced death doula, for workshops about the dying experience.
 I’ve created sessions where we explore ways to broaden our understanding and come to see death as a joyful transition.